-The majority of the favorable premium development was due to additional premium primarily resulting from audits and changes to premium on several ceded reinsurance agreements.
-Business impacted included various middle market liability coverages, workers compensation, property, and large accounts.
-Unfavorable claim and allocated claim adjustment expense reserve development of approximately \$16.0 million was recorded as a result of this favorable premium development.
+Approximately \$14.0 million of the favorable premium development was due to additional premium primarily resulting from audits and changes to premium on several ceded reinsurance agreements.
+Businesses impacted included various middle market liability coverages, workers' compensation, property, and large accounts.
+Unfavorable claim and allocated claim adjustment expense reserve development of approximately \$9.0 million was recorded as a result of this favorable premium development.

-There was \$2.0 million of favorable claim and allocated claim adjustment expense development and \$2.0 million of unfavorable premium development, resulting in no net prior year development.
+Unfavorable net prior year development of \$2.0 million was recorded for the three months ended September 30, 2006, including \$4.0 million of favorable claim and allocated claim adjustment expense reserve development and \$6.0 million of unfavorable premium development.